farazsth98/farazsth98.github.io/_posts/2017-04-17-BCTF-2017-PoisonousMilk.md

 ## Leaking libc

 To leak an address of libc we need to somehow place a libc address on the heap.
 But we can't simply free a chunk and hope for a libc pointer to end up on the heap because all of the chunks are of fastbin size.
 So the plan is to free a fake chunk of size of a smallbin and then leak either the FD or the BK ptrs.
 To free a fake chunk, we are going to target the `arrayStart` and `arrayEnd` pointers.
 By pointing those to a controlled heap address, we can essentially take control over the `milkArr`.
-For that we are going to use the `[d]rink` option which is going to free the `milkTable` and then we create a new milk class and the buffer for the `flag` property will end up getting the `milkTable`'s old buffer, essentially giving us control over the `arrayStart and arrayEnd ptrs`.
+For that we are going to use the `[d]rink` option which is going to free the `milkTable` and then we create a new milk object and the buffer for the `flag` property will end up getting the `milkTable`'s old buffer, essentially giving us control over the `arrayStart and arrayEnd ptrs`.
 Here a lot of coordination was required because the "fake" `milkArr` had to be pre-setup with not just the "fake smallbin chunk" but also with fake pointers to chunks we are going to need for later.

-{% highlight python %}
+{% highlight text %}
 gdb-peda$ x/60gx 0x555555769c20
 0x555555769c20: 0x0000555555769d38  0x0000555555769d50  <-- milkTable
 0x555555769c30: 0x0000000000000000  0x0000000000000021